SMART Lab Frequently Asked Questions

 When the computer is in SMART Lab mode there is a button on the taskbar that says “Assistance Request.”
 If you click on this button a window will pop up asking if you need assistance.
 Click “Request Assistance” and leave the next window open.
 When a tutor arrives click “Issue Resolved” so that other tutors will know that that request is being answered.

 This will depend on how busy the lab is and how many tutors, TAs, and Instructors are available.
 When you click the “Request Assistance” button your request shows up on an administrative view that the tutors, TAs, and Instructors can see.
 The time that you clicked the request button also shows up on the administrative view and tutors, TAs, and Instructors are trained to answer the requests in the order that they appear.
 If the lab is busy there may be a few requests before you.
 Please be patient as tutors, TAs and Instructors are working hard to answer all requests in a timely manner.

-The goal of the TAs/tutors is to help you solve problems on your own.
-They learn questioning techniques which help students overcome barriers that prevent them from solving math problems.
+The goal of tutoring is to help you solve problems on your own.
+TAs and tutors learn questioning techniques which help you to overcome barriers that may prevent you from successfully understanding the material.
 This may involve discussing a similar problem or asking questions about the conceptual understanding needed to solve the problem.

-Since students in the lab are encouraged to sit in particular areas based on which course they are taking you will be sitting around people doing the same homework that you are.
+Since you are encouraged to sit in particular areas based on which course you are taking you will be sitting around people doing the same homework that you are.
 You are encouraged to work collaboratively with others on your homework.